Pose Modulated Avatars from Video: Method

 where $\weight_i$ and $\bias_i$ are trainable weight and bias in the $i$-th layer $\layer_i$.
 Finally, we concatenate the Sine-activated features $\{\linout_i\}$ as $S(x) = [\linout_1, \linout_2, \cdots, \linout_n]$ for further processing.

-\paragraph{Design Discussions.} Both our method and DANBO~\cite{su2022danbo} use the GNN features as a building block to measure bone correlations.
-By contrast to DANBO, we leverage these aggregated GNN features to estimate the appropriate frequencies, driving the frequency modulation for the input positions.
-This enables the linked MLP networks to adaptively capture a wide spectrum of coarse and fine details with high variability.
-Moreover, although some work~\cite{hertz2021sape,wu2022neural} aims to modulate frequency features with locality, we make the first step for pose-dependent frequency modulation, which is critical in human avatar modeling.
+\paragraph{Design Discussions \hr{and relation to DANBO}.} Both our method and DANBO~\citep{su2022danbo} use the GNN features as a building block to measure bone correlations.
+By contrast to DANBO \cj{which directly estimates part-level feature spaces from GNN features}, we leverage these aggregated GNN features to estimate the appropriate frequencies, driving the frequency modulation for the input positions.
+This enables the linked MLP networks to adaptively capture a wide spectrum of coarse and fine details with high variability, \cj{as illustrated in the visual comparisons to DANBO in Fig.~\ref{fig:teaser}, ~\ref{fig:comp_perfcap}, ~\ref{fig:comparison_nv}, ~\ref{fig:comparison_np}.} Moreover, although some work~\citep{hertz2021sape,wu2022neural} aims to modulate frequency features with locality, we make the first step for pose-dependent frequency modulation, which is critical in human avatar modeling.
 We start from existing conceptual components, analyze their limitations, and propose a novel solution.
 Specifically, we focus on how to connect GNN pose embeddings with frequency transformations.
 We then propose a simple window function to improve efficiency without losing accuracy which is also special and helpful in neural avatar modeling.